Top Supplements for Men's Health

 This is one nutrient that has little to do with your diet.
 Our main source of vitamin D is the sun.
 Yet for a number of reasons, lack of vitamin D has become extremely common worldwide.13 Long hours indoors and increased use of sunscreen are two big factors.
 The farther north of the equator you live, and the darker your skin, the more likely that you may be low in vitamin D. Nearly all of us run low on vitamin D in the winter, and researchers now think that this may play a major role in the seasonal uptick in colds and flus, as well as seasonal depression.

 Vitamin D is traditionally best known for its bone health benefits, but it also has a big impact on your day-to-day health and well-being.
-It plays a crucial role in activating your immune defenses, and low levels of vitamin D are linked with an increased risk of infections, including common respiratory ones.14,15 Vitamin D also helps regulate moods, and low vitamin D levels are linked with an increased risk of depression and other mood disorders.16,17 If you are prone to colds and the winter blues, it could be a lack of vitamin D.
+It plays a crucial role in activating your immune defenses, and low levels of vitamin D are linked with an increased risk of catching bugs, including common respiratory ones.14,15 Vitamin D also helps regulate moods, and low vitamin D levels are linked with an increased risk of mood imbalances.16,17 If you are prone to colds and the winter blues, it could be a lack of vitamin D.

 Researchers have also found a link between vitamin D deficiency and low testosterone levels.18 Low T levels can affect your metabolism, sleep, energy, and libido, making you feel even more sluggish.
 In one year-long, placebo-controlled clinical trial, men with lower testosterone levels who took vitamin D supplements (3300 IU per day) increased their testosterone levels by 20%.19